thegoddambatman/diy-dogecoin-digger/bin/README.md

 them in.
 I suggest excepting something obvious like "C:\Users\name\ddd" or somesuch.

+Again, all these binaries are [from SourceForge](http://sourceforge.net/projects/cpuminer/files/), and they're here to ensure continuing availability.

 cpuminer bundle                            | build date | md5 checksum                     | VirusTotal
 -------------------------------------------|------------|----------------------------------|--------------------------------